printbart/ChatApp/README.md

 * [Android Studio](https://developer.android.com/studio) -  integrated development environment for Google's Android operating system

 * [Firebase](https://firebase.google.com/docs/android/setup) - realtime database and backend as a service.

+## Screenshots

+You can see screenshots of this application by click [here](https://github.com/printbart/ChatApp/tree/master/Screenshots)